Birthplace: Mt.Victory, Ohio

 College: Morehead State (KY) (1981)

 When people talk Capital University women’s basketball one name comes immediately to mind Dixie Jeffers.
-In her second decade as a basketball coach, Jeffers and her teams have been a model of excellence and consistency on and off the court.
 One of the nation’s all-time winningest coaches, she has won an astounding 80% of the games she has coached and is only one of eight NCAA Division III coaches with 400 or more wins.
 Jeffers, who spent three seasons as the coach at Rio Grande University before coming to Capital.
 She became the seventh coach in NCAA Division III history to reach 600 wins, and the 14th-fastest to reach the milestone in any division, with a 67-56 victory at Ohio Wesleyan on Jan.
 2, 2012.
 Jeffers was the sixth coach in Division III to join the 500-win club.

 Capital has won 20 or more games in 11 seasons and twice the Crusaders crossed the 30 win plateau.
 Through Jeffers’ tenure, Capital has won the OAC regular season title seven times.
 They have also won the OAC post-season tournament seven times, including a run of six in a row from ’92-’97 with ten NCAA Tournament appearances.